gesund-zusammen/gesund-zusammen.github.io/src/data/program/program_en.md

 The program for Batch #1 will end with a virtual demo day on May 27th, 2020.

-°No legal entity?
+\*No legal entity?
 No worries, we’ll help you set one up.